zmichy98/VoiceFlow/README.md

 [TUNER image]

+We can also select the "Login" button, and we will be redirected to the login interface.
+Here we can create our account or log in with our credentials.

+[CREATE and LOGIN images]

 Let's go back to the initial page and choose "Trainer".
 We will be redirected to the first of a series of "fine tunings" for our vocal workout.
 In this case, we have to choose our skill level between "Beginner", "Intermediate" and "Advanced".

 [LEVEL image]